-Cat Welfare Society
+12. Cat Welfare Society

 Caregivers get out into their neighbourhoods to help ensure the safety and wellbeing of the local community kitties.
 They promote and practice responsible feeding, make sure that the cats in the colony are all sterilised, plus report cases of abuse to SPCA and the police.
 The Love Kuching Project is another community-based cat welfare choice for volunteers.
 They’ll also happily take any help they can get.

-HOPE Dog Rescue
+13. HOPE Dog Rescue

 HOPE Dog Rescue is a group of volunteers with a passion for helping animals who are abused, neglected or abandoned.
 It is always looking for foster homes if you have space in yours.
 Or, volunteer by accompanying dogs to and from vet visits, carrying out house checks for potential adoptions, help with feeding strays, writing (for its blog and Facebook) or getting on board with fundraising and school education drives.

 We know we can send our donations of pre-loved clothes, household wares, ornaments and books over to New2U (although they are currently at busting point!).
 But did you know that you can also help out by volunteering too?
 New2U thrift shop is a favourite among hipsters and bargain-hunters looking for hidden treasure.
 All proceeds from sales go to Star Shelter, a refuge for victims of domestic violence.
 But without the help of volunteers to run the shop and sort through the goods, this absolute gem of an initiative simply couldn’t operate.

-Babes Pregnancy Crisis Support
+15. Babes Pregnancy Crisis Support

 As mums ourselves, we know how tricky pregnancy and motherhood can be, even with a ton of support.
 Sadly, for pregnant teens in Singapore, sometimes the support is just not there.
 These young women can end up feeling estranged and marginalised which can lead to desperation and drastic decision-making.
 Babes Pregnancy Support provides information, support, assistance and guidance services for teenage girls faced with a pregnancy crisis.
 It runs a 24-hour helpline where a friendly voice will be available at all times via either SMS or a phone call.

 Whether you’re looking for a new experience, to lend your skills to a worthy cause or to meet new people (or maybe just to stand at the forefront of these cool events) why not sign up to take part?
 Shifts are available on an ad-hoc basis so you wouldn’t need to commit to a regular schedule.

-Food from the Heart
+17. Food from the Heart

 Today, Food from the Heart has expanded its initiatives to other worthy causes such as School Goodie Bag (a feeding program for Primary and Secondary students), Community Food Pack (distribution of fresh fruit, eggs and bread and other food to the less fortunate), toy donations, birthday parties and distribution of unsellable items.
 Food from the Heart is always looking for new volunteers, from logistics to event facilitation and even graphic design.

-Expats Making a Difference in Singapore!
+18. Expats Making a Difference in Singapore!

 If you’re keen to support vulnerable women and children, the Expats Making a Difference in Singapore Group provides opportunities for you to lend a hand to someone in need.
 When an opportunity to help out in a project arises, you can comment under the post to help.
 Fair warning, the rules are strict (you need to be female and an expat and you need to be dedicated – no flaking!) within this closed Facebook group.
 But the causes are worthy.
 A member of our HoneyKids team dedicated time to a local shelter which she found it was a genuinely rewarding experience.
 We don’t doubt it!